 I have long felt that the best way to get to know a city is to get lost, and then find your way.
 This method has helped me explore Boston, San Francisco, London, Vancouver, Quebec City, NOLA, Philly and NYC (although it’s tough to get lost in NYC.
 Especially Manhattan.
 It’s a grid.)
 You might notice that these are all cities where google maps works and there are street signs.
 Butajira has neither.
-(Well, google maps works but only two streets show up…and if there are street signs, they’re written in Fidel script….so yeah.)
+(Well, google maps works but only two streets show up…and if there are street signs, they’re written in Fidel script….sooo no.)

 I’ve been metaphorically lost (or at least wandering) these past few weeks amidst a few new languages, new food, new cultural norms and expectations; but last Sunday I literally got lost in Butajira.

 After about 10ish minutes of serious wandering; with a vague idea of the direction I should be headed and a possible direction I’d come from, I finally admitted to myself I was lost.
 And wandered for about 5 more mins.